Dishonored Lady

-Dishonored Lady (also known as Sins of Madeleine) is a 1947 American crime film directed by Robert Stevenson and starring Hedy Lamarr, Dennis O'Keefe and John Loder.
+Dishonored Lady (also known as Sins of Madeleine) is a 1947 American film noir crime film directed by Robert Stevenson and starring Hedy Lamarr, Dennis O'Keefe and John Loder.
 It is based on the 1930 play Dishonored Lady by Edward Sheldon and Margaret Ayer Barnes.
 Lamarr and Loder were married when they made the film, but they divorced later in 1947.

 The film was released by United Artists in the United States on May 16, 1947.

 Plot

 Madeleine Damien is the fashion editor of a slick Manhattan magazine called Boulevard.
-Men are attracted to her, including boss Victor Kranish, wealthy advertiser Felix Courtland and former assistant, Jack Garet, who now works for Courtland and is blackmailing her about events from her past.
+Men are attracted to her, including boss Victor Kranish, wealthy advertiser Felix Courtland, and former assistant Jack Garet, who now works for Courtland and is blackmailing her about events from her past.

 Madeleine attempts suicide and is headed toward a breakdown.
 She crashes her car near the home of psychiatrist Dr. Richard Caleb, who discovers her unconscious and cares for her.
 With Dr. Caleb's help, she realizes that she has been running away from herself just as her father may have done before he committed suicide.
 Under stress by her job's demands, she suddenly quits her job and disappears from the fashion scene.
 Under another name, she moves into a smaller apartment where she returns to painting, her earlier love.
 She meets her neighbor, handsome medical researcher David Cousins, who needs someone to draw the cells that he studies under the microscope.
 They work together closely, resulting in an excellent paper that David is invited to present at a conference.
 He proposes marriage, but Madeleine is hesitant because she has never told David about her troubled love life.

 Madeleine's previous colleagues and Courtland learn what has become of her.
 Courtland surprises her at her apartment, but she rejects him.
 When David is away, a colleague from Boulevard contacts her for technical advice, but Madeleine wants nothing to do with the magazine.
 However, she consents to meet her colleague at a nightclub, and her former boss and assistant appear to meet her as well.
 She drinks too much and soon finds herself at Courtland's mansion by default.
 Courtland kisses her, but is interrupted when Garet appears.
 Garet had stolen a precious stone from Courtland, and he wants to try to dissuade Courtland from informing the police.
 Courtland refuses and noisily ejects Garet out.
 When Madeleine awakens, she realizes that she can leave Courtland and slips away through the rain.
 Garet returns and kills Courtland by bludgeoning him with a table cigarette lighter just as Courtland is calling the police.